 - 1. Title Page (Proposal Cover Sheet).
-Include proposal title, complete contact information for the Principal Investigator and Financial Representative, duration of proposed project, funding type (grant or cooperative agreement), and funding request by year (as appropriate). - 2.
+Include proposal title, complete contact information for the Principal Investigator and Financial Representative, duration of proposed project, funding type (cooperative agreement), and funding request.
+If funds are to be transferred to a NOAA partner on the project, also state the amount to NOAA on the cover. - 2.
 Project Summary.
 Provide a one to two-page summary of the proposed project.
 The summary should be prepared to be readable to a broad audience and contain the following sections: - a.
 Project Name/Title - b.
 Primary Contact (name, address, phone, fax, e-mail) - c.
 Recipient Institution - d.
 Other Investigators (name, affiliated institution or agency) - e.
 Brief Project Summary including objectives and intended benefits - f.
 Partners - 3.
 Project Description.

-All project descriptions (proposals) must include the following sections:
+All project descriptions (proposals) must include the following sections: - a.

-- a.
 Goal and Objective(s).
 Describe in the narrative the specific project goals and objectives to be achieved.
-Goals and objectives should be specific for each year of the work plan presented. - b.
-Project goals and objectives must include objectives specific to supporting the design and implementation of the regional components of IOOS.
-Recipients will be required to submit semi-annual progress reports in which progress against these goals and objectives will be reported. - c.
+Goals and objectives should be specific for each year of the work plan presented.
+Recipients will be required to submit semi-annual progress reports in which progress against these goals and objectives will be reported. - b.
 Background.
 Provide sufficient background information for NOAA and non-NOAA reviewers to independently assess the significance of the proposed project.
 Summarize the problem to be addressed and the status of ongoing efforts to address the identified needs.
-Summarize the relationship of the proposed work to other regional or national efforts to develop IOOS. - d.
+Summarize the relationship of the proposed work to other regional efforts. - c.
 Audience.
-Identify specific users of the results of the project, describe how they will use the results, and identify any training that will be needed for users to make full use of the results. - e.
+Identify specific users of the results of the project, describe how they will use the results, and identify any training that will be needed for users to make full use of the results.

+- d.
 Approach.
 Provide a work plan that: identifies specific tasks to be accomplished; explains the technical approach (including quality assurance) needed to accomplish the tasks; identifies the roles of partners and cooperators; and identifies potential obstacles to successful completion of the goals and objectives.
 Describe how users are involved in the planning and design process.
-The work plan must clearly address data management requirements, and the steps to be taken to achieve efficient and effective data access and archive that is compliant with federal regulations and the emerging standards for IOOS.
-Describe the specific steps that will be taken to ensure that the proposed project is consistent with, and supportive of the IOOS development plans.
-If the project includes federal partners, the roles and responsibilities of the federal partners must be clearly identified.
+The work plan must clearly address data management requirements, and the steps to be taken to achieve efficient and effective data access and archive that is compliant with federal regulations.
+If the project includes federal partners, the roles and responsibilities of the federal partners must be clearly identified. - e.

-- f.
 Benefits.
 Identify, with a high degree of specificity, the users of the information derived from the work, and the benefits that will be achieved for those users, as well as society as a whole.
 Document how valid user requirements are guiding the proposed work.
-Describe how the information from the project will be delivered to those users, and any special considerations or requirements for ensuring or improving the delivery of information.
-Explain how this project contributes to the establishment of IOOS at the regional and national level. - g.
+Describe how the information from the project will be delivered to those users, and any special considerations or requirements for ensuring or improving the delivery of information. - f.
 Milestone Schedule.
-Display time lines for major tasks, target milestones for important intermediate and final products, and key project outcomes. - h.
+Display time lines for major tasks, target milestones for important intermediate and final products, and key project outcomes. - g.
 Project Budget.
 Provide a budget description that follows the categories and formats in the NOAA grants package (Standard Form 424-A) and a brief narrative justification of the budget.